mitchelloharawild/talk-rsaa-distributional/README.md

 <!-- README.md is generated from README.qmd.
 Please edit that file -->

-# IIF OSF: Accessible and extensible design for statistical computing on distributions
+# RSAA25: Accessible and extensible design for statistical computing on distributions

 <!-- badges: start -->

 <!-- badges: end -->

-Slides and notes for a talk at the 2025 Research Software Asia Australia Conference (17-19th September).
+Slides and notes for a talk at the 2025 Research Software Asia Australia Conference (19th September).

 <!-- A recording of this presentation is available on YouTube here: <https://www.youtube.com/watch?v=IFTfHfmR1h8> -->